patzly/grocy-android/app/src/main/assets/README.md

 **:warning:Not fully working yet (coming in later test versions):warning:**
 Please don't report issues yet for these points!
-- Consume page
 - Purchase action from shopping list not implemented yet
 - Stock page
 - Product page (barcodes and unit conversions functionality not implemented yet)
 - Settings page (not all options implemented yet)
 - Tor and SOCKS support (not implemented yet)
-- **Deactivated features: if Due Date Tracking feature is disabled, there can be misbehavior!**
+- **Deactivated features: if Due Date Tracking or Location Tracking feature is disabled, there can be misbehavior!**
 - Online->offline & offline->online changes a bit buggy

 **Testing**